tavaresasilva/vagrant-dev-lamp/README.md

-# LAMP Development environment with Vagrant and VirtualBox
+# LAMP development environment with Vagrant and VirtualBox

 This project create a basic LAMP development environment using Vagrant and VirtualBox.